concord-consortium/lab/readme.md

 To have the browser page for an example automatically reload when changes are made install the livereload extension into Chrome, Safari, and FireFox, open one of the example pages, turn on the livereload extension in the browser by clicking the small "LR" button on the toolbar.

+### Contributing to Lab

+If you think you'd like to contribute to Lab as an external developer:

+1. Create a local clone from the repository located here: http://github.com/concord-consortium/lab.
+   This will by default have the git-remote name: **origin**.

+2. Make a fork of http://github.com/concord-consortium/lab to your account on github.

+3. Make a new git-remote referencing your fork.
+I recommend making the remote name your github user name.
+   For example my username is `stepheneb` so I would add a remote to my fork like this:

+        git remote add stepheneb git@github.com:stepheneb/lab.git`.

+4. Create your changes on a topic branch.
+Please include tests if you can.
+When your commits are ready push your topic branch to your fork and send a pull request.

 ## Repository structure

 ### Source Code: `src/`